luisbocanegra/plasma-smart-video-wallpaper-reborn/README.md

 4. Reboot again to apply the changes, and verify it was correctly set by running `echo $QT_MEDIA_BACKEND`

-Video still doesn't play?
-Follow these steps
+**Video still doesn't play/keeps crashing?** Follow these steps

 1. Run `journalctl -f` and `sudo dmesg -wHT` in separate terminals
 2. While both commands are running switch from the Image wallpaper plugin to video wallpaper
 3. Then stop both commands
+4. If needed, remove the plugin configuration (`sed` command above)
-4. Get your system information from `kinfo` command or from **System settings** > **About this System**
+5. Get your system information from `kinfo` command or from **System settings** > **About this System**
+6. Save the file from [here](https://gist.github.com/luisbocanegra/cb758ee5f57a9e7c2838b1db349b635a) as **test.qml**.
+Run the test qml with from terminal `QSG_INFO=1 QT_LOGGING_RULES="qml.debug=true" qml6 test.qml`, this file will play some public test videos from internet in fullscreen.
+If it doesn't crash immediately, try clicking the pause/next buttons a bunch of times.
-5. Create a new [new issue](https://github.com/luisbocanegra/plasma-smart-video-wallpaper-reborn/issues/new) with the output of the three commands
+7. Create a new [new issue](https://github.com/luisbocanegra/plasma-smart-video-wallpaper-reborn/issues/new) with the output of the commands from steps 1,5,6 including wether running the **test.qml** also crashes or not.

 ## Acknowledgements